davidde/notes/BASH.md

 ------------------------------------------------------------------------------------------------------

-* ssh username@ipaddress (-i /path/to/privatekey)
+* ssh remote_username@server_ipaddress (-i /path/to/privatekey)
-SSH into the server with 'ipaddress' as user 'username'.
+SSH into the server with IP address 'server_ipaddress' as user 'remote_username'.
 If your username is the same locally and on the server, you can leave it out:
 $ ssh ipaddress
 -i: Only required when using a private key not named '~/.ssh/id_rsa'.
+-p: Port to connect to on the remote host.
+Only required when it's a non-standard port number for ssh.
+-vvv: verbosity, useful for debugging.
+Enter `exit` or press **CTRL + D** to exit the remote server.

 ## SSH intro
 SSH (Secure SHell) is a networking protocol, commonly used to 'log in' to a VPS or cloud server.